MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementRoleAssignment.md

         - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.
     - `[Description <String>]`: Description of the Role Scope Tag.
     - `[DisplayName <String>]`: The display or friendly name of the Role Scope Tag.
-    - `[IsBuiltIn <Boolean?>]`: Description of the Role Scope Tag.
-This property is read-only.

-ROLEDEFINITION `<IMicrosoftGraphRoleDefinition1>`: The Role Definition resource.
+ROLEDEFINITION <IMicrosoftGraphRoleDefinition1>: The Role Definition resource.
 The role definition is the foundation of role based access in Intune.
 The role combines an Intune resource such as a Mobile App and associated role permissions such as Create or Read for the resource.
 There are two types of roles, built-in and custom.
 Built-in roles cannot be modified.
 Both built-in roles and custom roles must have assignments to be enforced.
 Create custom roles if you want to define a role that allows any of the available resources and role permissions to be combined into a single role.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[Description <String>]`: Description of the Role definition.